axelvaldez/radical-companies/_posts/radical-model/2023-05-22-is-co-ownership-a-give-away.markdown

  </div>
  <div class="_q">What if I want money up front?</div>
  <div class="_a">
-  <p>Your ex-employees, not co-owners, could get a bank loan based on the company&rsquo;s performance.
+  <p>Your ex-employees, now co-owners, can get a bank loan based on the company&rsquo;s performance.
 They can then hand that capital to you.
-It would probably not be the full amount, but significant enough that you&rsquo;d agree to it.</p>
+It would probably not be the full amount, but significant enough that you&rsquo;ll agree to it.</p>
  </div>
  <div class="_q">And what if they run it into the ground?</div>
  <div class="_a">